 The Outsport project – “Innovative and educational approaches to prevent violence and tackle discrimination in sport based on sexual orientation and gender identity” – is co-financed by the European Commission through the Erasmus Plus program.
-The project seeks to address homophobia and transphobia in sport through communication, raising awarness, training and scientific research, and by using sport itself as a tool.
+The project seeks to address homophobia and transphobia in sport through communication, awareness raising, training and scientific research while using sport itself as a tool.

-Outsport is the first initiative at the European level to gather scientific evidence on the phenomena of homophobia and transphobia in sport, and to set for itself the ambitious aim of enhancing the sportsworld as a place of training and contrasting discrimination in continuity with the school and with the family.
+Outsport is the first initiative at European level to gather scientific evidence on the phenomena of homophobia and transphobia in sport, and to set for itself the ambitious aim of enhancing the sportsworld as a place of training and contrasting discrimination in continuity with school and family.
 The project is led by AICS, Italian Association for Sports and Culture and its LGBTI department GAYCS.

 Outsport involves five European countries: Italy, Scotland, Germany, Austria and Hungary.

 The project partners are: LEAP (LEAP Sports Scotland), DSHS (Deutsch Sporthochschule Köln – the German Sport University Cologne, Institute of Sociology and Gender Studies), VIDC (Fonds wiener Institute für Internationalen Dialog und Zusammenarbeit – the Vienna Institute for International Dialogue and Cooperation), FRIGO (Friss Gondolat Egyesület – Organization for Fresh Ideas).

 Our main goals

 - Raise awareness about discrimination in sport based on sexual orientation and gender identity through information and awareness-raising campaigns

 - Improve good governance in sport (organisations) specifically in relation to sexual orientation and gender identity discriminations

 - Foster capacity-building and education against intolerance and discrimination